-As of August 2020, its vaccine was undergoing Stage 3 human trials and was one of the frontrunners in the vaccine race.
+In August 2020, its vaccine began Stage 3 human trials and was one of the frontrunners in the vaccine race.

 A Canadian biotech that develops new treatments for various illnesses including HIV, cancer and graft-versus-host disease (GVHD).
 Its experimental drug leronlimab is being tested on COVID-19 patients in the US.

 A major global healthcare company that manufactures pharmaceutical medicines, vaccines, and other consumer healthcare products.
 It has partnered with numerous companies in 2020 to develop a COVID-19 vaccine, including Sanofi.

 A clinical testing company that specialises in boosting the immune system in the fight against cancer.
 At the end of May it announced it was collaborating with Waisman Biomanufacturing on the manufacturing of Heat's COVID-19 vaccine for human testing.

 Clinical-stage biotech that focuses on the discovery, development and commercialisation of vaccines to prevent infectious diseases.
 Its share price jumped more than 140% in May after the Centre of Epidemic Preparedness Innovations (CEPI) said it was committing up to $388 million to further the development of Novavax’ vaccine candidate against COVID-19.

 A biotechnology company that works on discovering and commercialising of medicines.
 It has announced that its working on several COVID-19 treatments, including the testing of its rheumatoid arthritis drug Kevzara as a treatment to for acute respiratory distress in patients with severe cases.